• Home

 Non-disclosure of judge conflicts, or preclusions, is an ethical concern.
 Non-disclosure creates competitive imbalances and is taken very seriously by the Middle School Tournament of Champions.

-• In the event that a judge and/or competitor reports a conflict after a pairing is distributed, resulting in a change to the pairing—the associated school will be assessed a $500 fine and risks losing judge preferences/strikes for the remainder of the tournament.
+• In the event that a judge and/or competitor reports a conflict after a pairing is distributed, resulting in a change to the pairing—the associated program will be assessed a $500 fine.

 Attendee Conduct